microsoftgraph/microsoft-graph-training/tutorials/markdown/dotnet/05-get-user.md

 In this case, the code will call the `GET /me` API endpoint.
 This is a shortcut method to get the authenticated user without knowing their user ID.

 > [!NOTE]
-> Because the `GET /me` API endpoint gets the authenticated user, it is only availabe to apps that use user authentication.
+> Because the `GET /me` API endpoint gets the authenticated user, it is only available to apps that use user authentication.
 App-only authentication apps cannot access this endpoint.

 ### Requesting specific properties

 The function uses the `Select` method on the request to specify the set of properties it needs.
-This adds the [$select query parameter](https://docs.microsoft.com/graph/query-parameters#select-parameter) to the API call.
+This adds the [$select query parameter](/graph/query-parameters#select-parameter) to the API call.

 ### Strongly-typed return type